On the Isoperimetric Riemannian Penrose Inequality: Riemannian Penrose Inequality for the ADM mass

 \subsection{Sharp integral asymptotic estimates for harmonic functions}

-Working on $\CS^1_\tau$--Asymptotically Flat metric, getting $\CS^2$--asymptotic information for the harmonic potential at infinity seems out of reach.
-However, we are actually deriving quantitative (in terms of $\tau$) $L^2$-- asymptotic estimates for the Hessian at infinity.
-The strategy of the proof consists in a delicate refinement of the classical one, clearly exposed in \cite[Appendix A]{mantoulidis_capacity_2020} (see also \cite[Lemma 4.1]{hirsch_positive_2020}).
+On $\CS^1_\tau$-Asymptotical\-ly Flat manifolds, it seems out of reach to obtain $\CS^2$-asymptotic information for the capacitary potential at infinity.
+However, we are actually deriving quantitative (in terms of $\tau$) $L^2$- asymptotic estimates for the Hessian at infinity.
+The strategy of the proof consists in a delicate refinement of the classical one, clearly exposed in \cite[Appendix A]{mantoulidis_capacityquasilocalmasssingular_2020} (see also \cite[Lemma 4.1]{hirsch_positivemasstheoremmanifolds_2020}).

 The following direct consequence of Bochner's identity will be a basic tool.
-Its exploitation has been partly inspired by a similar one in \cite{fogagnolo_note_2022}.
+We exploit it using an approach partially similar to the one described in \cite{fogagnolo_notecriticallaplaceequation_2022}.
 We work for simplicity in $\R^3$ endowed with an Asymptotically Flat metric; this will simplify the notation and the presentation and, for our purposes, it will clearly result in no loss of generality.